ttapers/docs/markdown/reference/cloud/python-sdk.md

 * `baudRate` (string) -- The baud rate of the serial line.
 * `chatScriptFile` (string) -- Path to chatscript file.

+You can obtain a sample chatscript that works with the `E303` [here](https://github.com/hologram-io/hologram-tools/blob/master/ppp/chatscripts/e303)

 {{#callout}}
 The chatscript file must be an executable for the SDK to load it.
 You can do this by running `sudo chmod +x <file>`.